Skip to main content

 • Flagging anomalies that need client conversation

-According to IDC’s 2023 Future of Work study, employees spend 30% of their time on manual data tasks.
-For reporting-heavy roles, that percentage is much higher.
-Automating the data layer frees your team to do the thinking that clients actually value.
+According to IDC’s 2023 Future of Work study, employees spend roughly 30% of their time on manual data tasks.
+For reporting-heavy roles, that share runs much higher.
+Automating the data layer frees your team to do the strategic work that justifies retainer fees.

 How do you set up automated report delivery?

-Automated delivery sends the completed report to each client on their preferred schedule (weekly, monthly, quarterly) via email with a branded PDF attached or a link to a live dashboard.
+Automated delivery sends the completed report to each client on their preferred cadence, weekly, monthly, or quarterly, via email with a branded PDF attached or a live dashboard link.
 No manual sending.
 No “I forgot to send the report” moments.
+The system triggers on schedule and logs delivery for audit.

 ToolDelivery MethodSetup Time

-For agencies using Looker Studio, the built-in “Schedule email delivery” feature sends a PDF snapshot on your chosen cadence.
-For more control (custom email copy, conditional delivery based on data thresholds), n8n or Make can trigger delivery based on rules.
+Looker Studio’s “Schedule email delivery” sends a PDF snapshot on your chosen cadence.
+For more control, like custom email copy or conditional delivery based on data thresholds, n8n or Make can trigger delivery based on rules you define.

 According to Deloitte’s 2023 Global Intelligent Automation Survey, 73% of organizations report positive ROI from automation within 12 months.
-For report delivery specifically, the ROI is immediate because you eliminate the last-mile manual work that causes late reports.
+Report delivery hits ROI almost immediately because you eliminate the last-mile manual work that causes late reports.

 Read the full story of how Pixorr reclaimed 40 hours per month by automating their reporting pipeline.
 Automated delivery meant clients received reports on the same day every month.
 Before automation, delivery timing varied by days depending on the operations manager’s workload.
-Consistency built trust.
-Clients stopped asking “when is my report coming?” because it always arrived on time.
+Consistency built trust, and clients stopped asking “when is my report coming?”

 Build anomaly detection into the pipeline.
-Set thresholds for key metrics (traffic drops over 15%, conversion rate changes over 20%, ranking drops of 5+ positions) and trigger alerts when those thresholds are crossed.
-You review the alert, investigate the cause, and add context to the report before it sends.
+Set thresholds for key metrics, like traffic drops over 15%, conversion rate changes over 20%, or ranking drops of 5+ positions.
+When thresholds are crossed, the system routes that report to a human review queue instead of auto-sending.
+Clean reports pass through untouched.
+You investigate the flagged ones.

 According to Gartner’s 2023 Data Quality Market Survey, poor data quality costs organizations an average of $12.9 million per year.
-For reporting, data quality issues show up as incorrect numbers, missing data points, or metrics that don’t match what the client sees in their own dashboards.
+For reporting, data quality issues show up as incorrect numbers, missing data points, or metrics that don’t match the client’s own dashboards.
 Anomaly detection catches these before the client does.

 A simple anomaly detection setup:

-1. Define thresholds for each key metric (e.g., organic traffic, conversion rate, rankings)
+1. Define thresholds for each key metric (organic traffic, conversion rate, rankings, CPA, ROAS)

 2. Build comparison logic that checks current period vs. previous period

-3. Flag outliers that exceed your thresholds (n8n’s “If” node or Make’s filters handle this)
+3. Flag outliers that exceed thresholds (n8n’s “If” node or Make’s filters handle this cleanly)

 5. Auto-send clean reports that pass all threshold checks

-This means 80% of reports send automatically (normal months).
-The 20% that have significant changes get human review and commentary before sending.
+This means roughly 80% of reports send automatically during normal months.
+The 20% with significant changes get human review and commentary before going out.
 Your clients never receive a report with a 30% traffic drop and no explanation.

 What’s the step-by-step setup for your first automated report?

-Here’s the practical sequence to automate your first client report.
-Start with one client, prove the system works, then roll it out.
+Here’s the sequence to automate your first client report.
+Start with one client, prove the system works, then roll it out across the book.
+Don’t try to automate all 30 clients at once.

 Week 1: Template and data connections